Integrating Jenkins with Source Control (Git)

 1. Open the Firefox browser from the desktop interface.
 The browser will automatically open to http://localhost:8080, so you don't need to manually enter the URL.
 No login is required.

-2. On the Jenkins dashboard, click on the gear icon (settings button) in the top-right corner.
+2. On the Jenkins dashboard, click the gear icon in the top-right corner to open Manage Jenkins.

 4. Select the Installed plugins tab.

-With the Git plugin confirmed to be available, you can now proceed to the next step to create a project that uses Git.
+With the Git plugin confirmed, you can create a project that pulls source code from a repository.

 Create a Project and Configure Git SCM

-With the Git plugin installed, you can now create a Jenkins project and configure it to pull source code from a Git repository.
+With the Git plugin installed, you can now create a Jenkins project and configure it to pull source code from the local repository prepared in the Jenkins container.

 1. Return to the main Jenkins dashboard by clicking the Dashboard link in the breadcrumb navigation at the top left.